johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## Concurrency

-RubyBridge inherits Ruby's threading model.
-This means you can only use RubyBridge APIs on the first/main thread and any other threads created by Ruby.
+RubyGateway inherits Ruby's threading model.
+This means you can only use RubyGateway APIs on the first/main thread and any other threads created by Ruby.

 `RbThread` provides some static helpers for creating Ruby threads and relinquishing the GVL: consult the internet for further guidance.